 Another Fermi instrument, the Gamma-ray Burst Monitor (GBM), observes the entire sky not blocked by the Earth at any given moment.
 Designed to detect light at energies from 8,000 eV to 40 MeV, the GBM’s complementary capabilities give scientists access to a lower, but overlapping energy range where solar phenomena produce interesting features.

 Both instruments observed a strong, but less powerful solar flare on June 12, 2010.

 “Seeing the rise and fall of this brief flare in both instruments allowed us to determine that some of these particles were accelerated to two-thirds of the speed of light in as little as 3 seconds,” said Michael Briggs, a member of GBM team at the University of Alabama in Huntsville.

 Solar eruptions are on the rise as the sun progresses toward the peak of its roughly 11-year-long activity cycle, now expected in mid-2013.

 “Merged with available theoretical models, Fermi observations will give us the ability to reconstruct the energies and types of particles that interact with the sun during flares, an understanding that will open up whole new avenues in solar research,” said Gerald Share, an astrophysicist at the University of Maryland in College Park.

 NASA’s Fermi Gamma-ray Space Telescope is an astrophysics and particle physics partnership.
-Fermi is managed by NASA’s Goddard Space Flight Center, Greenbelt, Md.
-It was developed in collaboration with the U.S. Department of Energy, with contributions from academic institutions and partners in France, Germany, Italy, Japan, Sweden and the United States.
+Fermi is managed by NASA’s Goddard Space Flight Center, Greenbelt, Maryland.
+It was developed in collaboration with the U.S. Department of Energy, with contributions from academic institutions and partners in France, Germany, Italy, Japan, Sweden, and the United States.